-The state of Oklahoma uses two tests for applicants wishing to acquire their high school equivalency (HSE) diploma, the fully computer-formatted GED® exam and the HiSET® exam which can be taken on-paper and on-computer.
+The state of Oklahoma uses two tests for applicants wishing to acquire their high school equivalency diplomas, the fully computer-formatted GED exam and the HiSET exam which can be taken on paper and on a computer.

 - Applicants must be Oklahoma residents.

 - Applicants cannot already hold a high school or equivalent diploma.

 - Applicants can not be signed up for another educational program.